ak-uow/dissertation-write-up/chapters/04-methodology.md

 ## Research

+Preliminary research was not only a way to provide a framework of context for the project but it was also essential to making appropriate technical design decisions.

 ### Literature survey

-Supporting secondary data will be acquired through university library resources and search features as well as Google Scholar; external providers of research papers such as Springer, IEEE and ACM will be used to gather relevant papers.
-Other relevant material will be collected if it extremely pertinent and insufficient academic content exists; examples sources would be online publications, blogs, company websites and corporate whitepapers and case studies.
+Supporting secondary data was acquired through university library resources and search features as well as Google Scholar; external providers of research papers such as Springer, IEEE and ACM was used to gather relevant papers.
+Other relevant material was collected when it was extremely pertinent to the project and insufficient academic content existed; examples of these kinds of sources are online publications, blogs, company websites and corporate whitepapers and case studies.
 Where possible long form literature such as books will be sourced but given the bleeding-edge nature of the project most artefacts will be journal articles and research papers or online sources.
-All secondary research will be collated and categorised with a reference manager (RefWorks) in order to help organise the body of research and search through the contents.
-These secondary sources will be used to inform and frame the user testing, analysis and findings.
+All secondary research was be collated and categorised with a reference manager (RefWorks) in order to help organise the body of research and search through the contents.
+These secondary sources were used to inform and frame the user testing, analysis and findings.

 ### Technical research

-Given the scope of the project, it is not possible to deliver the project in the given time frame without taking advantage of third party libraries; the intent is to investigate the relevant open-source libraries that are suitable to assist in realising the implementation.
-This research will be documented, with justifications provided for the libraries and any other software chosen for inclusion in the project.
+Given the scope of the project, it was not possible to deliver the project in the given time frame without taking advantage of third party libraries; the intent is to investigate the relevant open-source libraries that are suitable to assist in realising the implementation.
+This research is documented below, with justifications provided for the libraries and any other software chosen for inclusion in the project.
+Hardware research is also covered.

 ## Implementation

+- Wireframes
+- Visual Designs
+- Prototype Server
+- Test Runner

-### Design
+### UX Design

 The design phase will be conducted in Lean UX manner, to deliver minimum viable products for each experiment; there will be a proto-persona to work with when creating basic wire-frames and wire-flows describing each user journey.
 The wire-frames and wire-flows will be minimal, rather than design visuals and will be used only to provide guidelines for the prototypes.

+### Visual Designs

 ### Development